 Compression is performed using the standard gzip algorithm.
-The summarize-access-log tool can also work directly on compressed log files, rather than requiring them to be uncompressed first.
 Because it can be useful to have an amount of uncompressed log data for troubleshooting, having a second logger defined that does not use compression may be desired.

 Configure compression by setting the compression-mechanism property to have the value of gzip when creating a new logger.
 See Creating a New Log Publisher for details.